Notorious: Movie Review

 Alicia is the most sympathetic character in Notorious, unable to cope with the discovery that her father is a traitor and embarking on a self-destructive binge.
 All she wants is a chance of redemption, something that Devlin denies her until the denouement.

-Sebastian is also in many ways a sympathetic character, despite being a Nazi.
+Sebastian is also a sympathetic character, despite being a Nazi.
 He is charming, attentive and eventually destroyed by his love for Alicia.
-His decision to kill her is the blind revenge of a man who has been betrayed and had everything taken from him.
+His decision to kill her is the blind revenge of a betrayed man who has had everything taken from him.

-Maybe in 1946 Devlin’s attitude to Alicia would have seemed normal, but to a modern eye, his behaviour seems bizarre.
-He forces Alicia into the mission, and then tries to blame her and her ‘lack of character’ for accepting it.
-He manipulates her into a terrible position and spends the movie feeling sorry for himself because of a situation he has been instrumental in setting up.
-At the end he does realise what a fool he has been, saving himself from being a completely negative character.
+Maybe in 1946 Devlin’s attitude to Alicia would have seemed normal, but to a modern eye, his behaviour seems grotesque.
+He forces Alicia into the mission, then blames her and her ‘lack of character’ for doing what he asked her to do.
+He manipulates her into a terrible position and spends the movie feeling sorry for himself because of a situation he has helped to set up.
+However, in the end, he realises what a fool he has been, saving himself from being a completely negative character.

 Reality: Honey Traps

 Although a staple of espionage fiction, honey traps – sending agents to seduce the enemy – are rare in reality.
-One notable exception was the East German spymaster Marcus Wolf, who made regular use of male ‘Romeo’ agents, who sought out West German women in sensitive positions, romanced them, and turned them into spies.
+One notable exception was the East German spymaster, Markus Wolf, who regularly used male ‘Romeo’ agents.
+These men sought out West German women in sensitive positions, romanced them, and turned them into spies.
 The programme was so successful that eventually NATO had to start monitoring all single women in their employ to make sure they weren’t in relationships with East German spies.

 Notorious: My Verdict